antonsjostrom/OnlinePuzzles/README.md

-Welcome to my collection of solutions for various monthly online puzzles, including the Jane Street monthly puzzle.
+Welcome to my collection of solutions for various monthly online puzzles, for example the Jane Street monthly puzzle.
 Whether you're here to learn, explore, or simply satisfy your curiosity, I hope you find value in these solutions.

 ## Posting Guidelines:
 To maintain fairness and avoid spoilers, I follow these principles: